What web browser should I use?

 This course has been developed with experts from across the African continent because housing finance matters.

-How housing is financed impacts what is built, how it's built, where and for whom it is built, and how it serves our lives and livelihoods, our cities, and our countries.
 This MOOC tackles both the challenges and opportunities of housing markets in Africa.
 It presents working housing practitioners, in both the public and private sectors, with a theoretical and practical base to build finance into their operations.

 Over six modules, we explore the role of housing finance within African markets, the impact of housing on the economy, the performance of housing as an asset, the structure and function of housing value chains, methods for segmenting housing demand and supply, and the scope of housing financing options that might be applied in local contexts.